FaderVader/LogParser/readme.md

 **Internal data representation**

-All loaded log-files are contained in a single datastructure, consisting of nested dictionarys and lists. \
+All loaded log-files are contained in a single datastructure, consisting of nested dictionary's and lists. \
 The filename of the logs are indicative of this structure:

 *GalaxySiteSelector-AX82017-20201001.log*              (appname-client-date.extension)